jwermuth/basecamp-vagrant/README.md

 This project contains the code behind a demo of vagrant/git/jenkins for IT Basecamp 2015.
 The image is from IT Basecamp 2014.

-The goal is to provide an Out Of the Box solution to create a Continuous Integration environment under revision control on a virtual machine that can be moved to (another) virtual environment.
+The demo shows a real life example of how you can build complete boxes with functionality using Vagrant.
+The example provides an Out Of the Box solution to create a Continuous Integration environment under revision control on a virtual machine that can be moved to (another) virtual environment.
+A developer can use this to get a project under full CI with little effort.
+You will need fairly high experience/understanding of code, CI, Revision Control and Provisioning to get the most of out of this project

-This will install a virtual machine with jenkins and some build tools (Java, gradle, git).
+If you clone and run this project (from the guidelines below) you will end up with a virtual machine running under VirtualBox.
+The machine will have jenkins running.
+You can inspect the running Jenkins at http://localhost:8080/

+The machine will have a little development environment installed (Java, gradle, git).
+You can add any installations you like for your environment (e.g. ruby, python, whatever)

+##Prerequisites

 At the hour of writing, I have:
 - Virtualbox 4.3.10
 - Ubuntu 14.04.
 - vagrant 1.4.3

+### Installing on Ubuntu

 On ubuntu installing this would be something like sudo apt-get install vagrant